 Example 4: Population of Florida by County

-This diagram was created in ConceptDraw PRO using the South Atlantic States library from the U.S.A.
+This diagram was created in ConceptDraw DIAGRAM using the South Atlantic States library from the U.S.A.
 Maps solution.
 An experienced user spent 15 minutes creating this sample.

 Presenting data using this visual technique allows the viewer to establish pattern in results.
 A quick look at this population map shows the trend for more people to reside in the south, around the beaches and large cities like Miami.

 Example 5: 2014 Illinois Senatorial Election Results by County